-Apple’s latest iPhone software, iOS 15, rolls out today.
-Here’s what you should know.
+Apple’s iOS 15 is available for iPhones and iPads.
+Here’s what you need to know.

 The big question: Should you update your iPhone or iPad now?

 This is a trick question.
-You should absolutely, without delay, make sure your phone is updated to the most recent version of iOS 14.8, the operating system you are likely already on.
+You should absolutely, without delay, make sure your phone is updated to the most recent version of iOS 14.8, the operating system you are probably already on.
 Earlier this month, Apple released an important security patch after researchers said they found an exploit that could be used to hack Apple devices.

 However, there’s no rush to update to iOS 15.
 Developers and early adopters have been testing the public beta for months, but bugs are unavoidable.
 It’s best to hold off a few weeks for the first update to avoid any hiccups, but the risks should be minimal if you can’t wait.